Suppression of shear ionic motions in bismuth by coupling with large-amplitude internal displacement: Introduction

 \section{Introduction}

 Bismuth (Bi) is recently attracting renewed attention because of its surface accommodating topological insulating electronic states.
 As for the bulk Bi electronic states, it is established that Bi is a semimetal with its Fermi surface consisting of three electron pockets at the $L$ points of the Brillouin zone and one hole pocket at the $T$ point \cite{Shick1999}, though their topological classification is still under debate \cite{Ohtsubo2013, Aguilera2015, Schindler2018, Nayak2019, Jin2020}.
-The crystalline structure of Bi crystal is rhombohedral with $A7$ symmetry, as illustrated in Fig.~\ref{rhombo}(a), with the internal displacement in the trigonal ($z$) axis $u=c_1/2(c_1+c_2)=0.2357$ and the trigonal shear angle $\theta_{A7}=57.23^\circ$ in the ground state \cite{Aguilera2015, Wu2018, Wu2019}.
-This structure would be transformed to simple cubic by slightly varying the internal displacement to $u=0.25$ and the shear angle to $\theta_{A7}=60^\circ$ \cite{Zouhar2016, Shick1999}.
-Theoretical simulations predicted that by tweaking $u$ and/or $\theta_{A7}$ the electronic band structure of Bi could undergo phase transitions from a semimetal to a semiconductor (either direct or indirect) or to a metal \cite{Shick1999, Aguilera2015, Wu2018, Wu2019}.
+The crystalline structure of Bi crystal is rhombohedral with $A7$ symmetry, as illustrated in Fig.~\ref{rhombo}(a), with the ground-state internal displacement along the trigonal ($z$) axis $u=c_1/2(c_1+c_2)=0.2357$ and the trigonal shear angle $\theta_{A7}=57.23^\circ$ \cite{Aguilera2015, Wu2018, Wu2019}.
+This structure would be transformed to simple cubic by a slight deformation to $u=0.25$ and $\theta_{A7}=60^\circ$ \cite{Zouhar2016, Shick1999}.
+Theoretical simulations predicted that the electronic band structure of Bi could undergo phase transitions from a semimetal to a semiconductor or to a metal by tweaking $u$ and/or $\theta_{A7}$ \cite{Shick1999, Aguilera2015, Wu2018, Wu2019}.
 Correspondingly, a pressure-induced semimetal-semiconductor phase transition of Bi was reported experimentally \cite{Armitage2010, Brown2015}.